Skippy Hamahona

-Skippy Hamahona (born Marama Cecelia McGregor on 1 January 1975) is a former field hockey player from New Zealand.
+Marama Cecelia "Skippy" Hamahona (née McGregor; born 1 January 1975) is a former field hockey player from New Zealand.
 She finished in sixth position with the Women's National Team, nicknamed Black Sticks, at the 2000 Summer Olympics in Sydney, Australia.
 Two years earlier she was a member of the side that claimed the bronze medal at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 She was born in Sydney, Australia.